launchdarkly/erlang-server-sdk/README.md

 [![Circle CI](https://img.shields.io/circleci/project/launchdarkly/erlang-server-sdk.png)](https://circleci.com/gh/launchdarkly/erlang-server-sdk)

-*This version of the SDK is an **alpha** version and should not be considered ready for production use while this message is visible.*
+*This version of the SDK is a **beta** version and should not be considered ready for production use while this message is visible.*

 ## LaunchDarkly overview